 - Is the offer trustworthy? (think about elements building credibility)

 - Is it clear what to do next? (is the flow of the page logical, in copy and in design?)

-Here you are trying to learn if your page keeps the user interested and engaged.
+Measuring interest in landing page tracking is basically gaining understanding to what degree your page keeps the user interested and engaged.
 We typically go for measuring 15 seconds visit duration here.
 There are some who advocate for a combination of scroll + duration, but we like to keep this simple.

 How do landing pages lose users before 15 seconds pass?
 By losing their focus.
 So think about flow here.
 If the ability to perceive page flow was a minor factor behind deciding on page relevance, it is the main engine which drives interest.

 - What key tasks are users here to do & is the page serving this?

 - Is the page confusing?
 (Too many links, too many options … )

 - Is the value of the page clearly communicated?